awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 To hibernate an instance that was launched using your own AMI, you must first configure your AMI to support hibernation\.
 For more information, see [Updating Instance Software](install-updates.md)\.

-If you use one of the [supported AMIs](#hibernating-prerequisites), or you create an AMI based on one of the supported AMIs, you do not need to configure it to support hibernation\.
+If you use one of the [supported AMIs](#hibernating-prerequisites), or if you create an AMI based on one of the supported AMIs, you do not need to configure it to support hibernation\.
 These AMIs are preconfigured to support hibernation\.

 ------
 #### [ Amazon Linux 2 ]